 Generally each division has two representatives.
 The representatives are responsible for handling student concerns and bringing these issues to light at GSAE meetings.
 Division representatives are responsible for attending division faculty meetings that take place once a month, usually on Thursdays and attending one forum meeting per quarter.
 One year commitment.

-The Committee on Degrees and Academic Standards meets every other Wednesday for 2 hours.
+The Committee on Degrees and Academic Standards meets once a month (usually the first Wednesday of each month) for 2 hours.
 Each academic program is represented on the committee.
-Issues center on reviewing degree requirements – example, qualifying exams, tier 2 methods courses; creating or revising courses and reviewing programs.
+Issues center on reviewing degree requirements (i.e. qualifying exams, tier 2 methods courses), creating or revising courses, and reviewing programs.
 Student voice is essential on issues and active participation creates an opportunity to initiate change in the school.
-This is a two-year commitment.
+This is usually a two-year commitment.

 The Faculty Executive Committee meets once a month to advise the Dean regarding school affairs and administrative decisions.
-The division heads of the Department of Education as well as representatives from the Information Studies Department and other major centers within the school – Center X attend.
-The key task of the FEC is to establish a budget proposal to be presented to the Chancellor’s office but additional tasks include writing the strategic plan for the school, creating task groups to discuss particular issues –example, a ‘space’ committee was created during the 1999-2000 year and past years have seen the Educational Technology Unit and the Office of Student Services review committees.
+Faculty representatives from the Education Department and the Information Studies Department serve on this committee along with student representatives from both departments.
+The key task of the FEC is to establish a budget proposal to be presented to the Chancellor’s office but additional tasks include writing the strategic plan for the school and creating task groups to discuss particular issues (i.e. a ‘space’ committee was created during the 1999-2000 year and past years have seen the Educational Technology Unit and the Office of Student Services review committees).
 This committee provides the student representative an opportunity to see the inner workings of the administration at the school level.